 - Protecting Virginia's natural resources by making Virginia the first Chesapeake Bay state to defend our Bay cleanup plan from attacks by out-of-state special interests.
 He worked with the Virginia Department of Environmental Quality and local officials to respond to a significant coal ash spill in the Dan River in Southside Virginia and helped secure a commitment from the responsible company to repair any damage.
 He also secured important commitments and water quality data from a large coal mining operation that was responsible for thousands of environmental violations in multiple states, including in Southwest Virginia.

 - Modernizing and reforming the Office of Attorney General to give taxpayers the best value for their dollar, promote transparency and accountability, and update the use of technology.
 On his first day in office, he instituted a strict gift ban on himself, his family, and his employees, and required senior staffers to disclose their financial interests to help avoid any conflicts.
 He has also reformed the office's use of outside counsel and handling of requests under the Freedom of Information Act.

 Mark has lived most of his life in Loudoun County.
 After receiving bachelor’s and master’s degrees from the University of Virginia, he graduated with honors from the University of Richmond School of Law before returning to Loudoun and establishing a successful law practice in Leesburg.

-Mark and his wife, Laura, have been married for 24 years.
-They have two children, daughter Peyton, 21, and son Tim, 17.
+He and his wife, Laura, have been married for 25 years.
+They have two children in college, daughter Peyton and son Tim.
 They are members of the Leesburg Presbyterian Church.